sensu/sensu-docs/content/sensu-go/5.16/sensuctl/reference.md

 See the [RBAC reference][22] for information about local user management with sensuctl.

-## Filters
+## Response filters

-**COMMERCIAL FEATURE**: Access sensuctl filters in the packaged Sensu Go distribution.
+**COMMERCIAL FEATURE**: Access sensuctl response filters in the packaged Sensu Go distribution.
 For more information, see [Get started with commercial features][30].

-Sensuctl supports filtering for all `list` commands using the `--label-selector` and `--field-selector` flags.
+Sensuctl supports response filtering for all `list` commands using the `--label-selector` and `--field-selector` flags.
-For information about the operators and fields you can use in filters, see the [API docs][28].
+For information about the operators and fields you can use in response filters, see the [API docs][28].

-### Filter syntax quick reference
+### Response filter syntax quick reference

 | operator | description     | example                |
 | -------- | --------------- | ---------------------- |